 - After 24 hours, open the jars and use a fork to push the vegetables down again removing air bubbles.
 Seal and continue to rest at room temperature.

-- After another 24 hours, open the jars and use a form to push the vegetables down again removing air bubbles.
+- After another 24 hours, open the jars and use a fork to push the vegetables down again removing air bubbles.
 Move the jars to the refrigerator for storage up to 2-4 weeks.

 Each time you remove kimchi from the jar, use a fork to push the vegetables back down below the liquid.